hanzoai/site/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with Hanzo App, powered by Hanzo AI as well as these excellent Open Source projects:

 - Vite
 - TypeScript